featurist/hyperdom/readme.md

 * Consider only rendering a part of the page on certain events.
 For this, you can use a [component](#components) for the portion of the page you want to refresh, then return that component from the event handler.
 * Consider using [key](#keys) attributes for large dynamic lists of elements.
 Key attributes allow the diffing engine to spot differences inside lists of elements in some cases massively reducing the amount of DOM changes between renders.
+* For form inputs, consider using `plastiq.html.binding()` to not refresh, or only refresh a component.

 # API